jronallo/iiif-workshop/workshop/image/why.md

 > IIIF doesn't just keep you out of silos; it keeps you out of dead ends. -- Richard Higgins, Durham Uniersity

+Even if you are already delivering deep zoom images, by adopting the IIIF Image API you will gain the ability to use a new range of viewers and tools and your users will too.

 <!-- #todo:290 add section in image on adding rights statement to info.json response -->